mkmat/ETH-Computational-Thinking-Labs/README.md

 4. how have individual functions been tested (example)?
 5. how did we test the code?
 6. Selected results obtained with the codes
+7. If you like: Criticism, suggestions for improvements

 Collect all your slides on one of your laptops, and save the presentation also on a stick (or at one of your github repositories).